-There is a bit of a houseplant myth where people believe that snake plants are unkillable.
-Whilst it is true that they are definitely less sensitive that a lot of their houseplant friends, snake plants can suffer if their environment or care isn’t great.
-The main causes of snake plant unhappiness are: overwatering, drainage issues, lighting problems, low temperatures and pest infestation.
+There is a bit of a houseplant myth where people believe that Snake Plants are unkillable.
+Whilst it is true that they are definitely less sensitive that a lot of their houseplant friends, Snake Plants can suffer if their environment or care isn’t great.
+The main reasons why your Snake Plant might be dying are: overwatering, drainage issues, lighting problems, low temperatures and pest infestation.

 During the growth months, you shouldn’t be watering your snake plant more than once every week or two.
 During the colder months, once a month is definitely enough.
 It is really good to get to know your plants as each and every one is ever so slightly different.
 As well as checking the moisture at the top of the soil before watering, we also recommend picking up your snake plant before and after watering so you get an idea of much your plant will weigh when it needs water.
 Be careful that you don’t hurt yourself on the leaf tips when doing this, we are speaking from experience here!